 Day 1.
-From start, travel on I-70 west for 345 miles to Moab, UT.
-If you would like to break up the drive, a good place to stop would be the Colorado National Monument in Fruita, CO.
-Depending on the weather, this would be a great place to do a hike or just relax and have some lunch.
+From Denver, travel on I-70 west for 345 miles to Moab, UT.
+If you prefer to break up the drive, a good place to stop would be the Colorado National Monument in Fruita, CO.
+Depending on the weather, this is a great place for a hike or to just relax and have some lunch.
 Continue on towards Moab.
 Take US 191 to Moab.
 There are several BLM roads on the East side of 191 with plenty of dispersed camping.
-If you take UT-313 towards Canyonlands National Park, There are several designated camping areas along this route.
+If you take UT-313 towards Canyonlands National Park, there are several designated camping areas along this route.
 Along UT-279 (Potash) you will find some dispersed camping by the Colorado River.

 Day 2-3.
 Canyonlands.
 Continue South on 191 to the entrance to Canyonlands National Park.
 See Canyonlands Park Service Map for hiking and camping.
 Next stop is Arches National Park.
 There is plenty of hiking and photographic opportunities inside the park.

 Day 4.
 Arches and Negro Bill Canyon.
 From 191 South, turn left onto Arches Scenic Dr., also the entrance to Arches National Park.
 At the park entrance you will receive a park map and guide.
 All of the hiking opportunities will be on this map.
 After exploring Arches, exit the park and head south on 191.
 After approx. 3 miles turn left onto UT-128.
 Continue on 128 for approx. 5 miles to the parking lot for Negro Bill’s Canyon hike.
 This is an easy 4.2 mile round trip hike which affords awesome views photographic opportunities.
 From here, return to camping spot or find a new place to camp.